zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 [end of dialogue]

 Adelia begins by saying to Omar, “When I created th is writing contest, I had no idea that we would get so many entries.”
 A “contes t,” as you probably know, is a competition where you have different people trying to become the winner – to get the top place.
-This word can be used in a number o f different ways, some of which are found your Learning Guide for this episod e.
+This word can be used in a number of different ways, some of which are found your Learning Guide for this episod e.
 An “entry” (entry) is something that you prepare and then give to someone  to be part of a contest; it’s part of the competition.
 It can also be called a “ submission,” when you give something – “submit” something to someone.

 Adelia says that she had no idea, meaning she didn’ t know; she was surprised that they got so many entries.
 This is, of course,  people writing something for this writing contest.
 Omar said, “Good thing you h ave an impartial panel of judges to help you select the winner.”
 “Good thing ” is short for “it is a good thing (that you have an impartial panel of judges).”
 “To  be impartial” (impartial) means to be fair, to be objective, not to favor this pers on over that person.
 The opposite of “impartial” is “partial.”
 “I am partial to her and not to him.”
 You want a “judge,” someone making the decision about who is best, to b e impartial, to be fair.
 A “panel of judges” is a group of people who decide h ow good something is, and then decide who is the best person.

 Adelia says, “Yes, good thing (meaning yes, it is a  good thing).
 I’m really grateful to all of you for giving up your time to help.”
 Sh e’s thanking the panel of judges.
 Omar says, “What criteria are we using to score eac h of the entries?”
 “Criteria” is the plural of “criterion” (criterion).
 “Criterion”  is a factor; it is one quality or characteristic that you use to judge the quality of  something.
 “Criteria” (ending in “ia”) is the plural and it refers to the qualities or characteristics that you use to judge something.
 So for example, your professor at  the university might have different criteria for getting an A, a high score i n his or her class.
 It might include coming to class every week, writing a paper, doing well on the exam, and so forth.
 “Score,” here, is used as a verb, “to score ,” which in this context means to assign a number or letter to something to evaluate the quality of it.
 If you watch the Olympics you know that they give scores for the  performances.
 In

 gymnastics, for example, you could get a 8.5 or a 9 .6.
-These are scores; the judges are scoring each of the contestants – each o f the athletes.
+These are scores; the judges are scoring each of the contestants – each of the athletes.

 Adelia says, “We’re using a 10-point scale.”
 A “sc ale” is a range of numbers – of values that can be assigned to evaluate the quality  of something.
 So for example, your teacher might judge you on a five-poi nt scale.
 Five is excellent; four is, hmm, very good; three is not great; two is  poor; and one is very poor.
 That would be a scale.
 This is a 10-point scale, 1 0 being the highest and 1 being the lowest, or 0.
 Adelia says, “Each of us will re ad an entry (read one of the essays, whatever was written), and give it a score.
 When we’re all done, we’ll average out each of these scores.”
 “To average out ” means to add a group of numbers and then divide by the number of items in t he group.
 So, if I give someone an 8 and you give them a 9 and the third ju dge gives them a 10, you can add those up and get 27, you divide that by 3 b ecause there are 3 judges, and that gives you the average score of 9.
 That’s how you average out the scores.
-You could hear – just say “to average the scores,” but we tend to prepositions and other words to verbs in order to m ake it more difficult for other people to learn English!
+You could hear – just say “to average the scores,” but we tend to prepositions and other words to verbs in order to make it more difficult for other people to learn English!
 “Hopefully,” Adelia says,  “there’ll be a clear winner.”
 A “clear” winner is someone who obviously won, it was n’t even close; this person got the highest score and it was much higher than a nyone else.
 That would be a clear winner.

 Adelia hopes they’ll have a clear winner, but Omar says, “And if not?” meaning if there isn’t a clear winner.
 Adelia says, “If there  isn’t, then we’ll take the top scorers (the people who got the highest scores) and  vote on which is best.”
 “To vote on” means everyone says who they think should be the winner, and the person with the most votes wins.
 Adelia says, “Maj ority rules.”
 “Majority rules” means that anyone who gets 50 percent plus 1 wins t he contest.
 Omar says, “Okay, but are there reasons for disqualifying an e ntry?”
 “To disqualify” is to determine that this person cannot participate in the contest because they perhaps did something wrong; they didn’t follow the  rules.
 There’s some reason why they didn’t meet the requirements we might say,  they would be disqualified.
 If you use certain drugs in…I don’t know…bowling – because you know those bowlers are all taking drugs, right? – then you may  be disqualified if you’re taking, like, steroids or something.
 That’s to dis qualify.